-First and foremost, I want to give a big shoutout to the teachers especially the ones who have had to navigate and educate during COVID.
-It’s been a year of transition, sacrifice, and commitment and I applaud each and everyone one of them.
+First and foremost, I want to give a big shoutout to the teachers especially the ones who have had to navigate and educate during the last few years and all that entailed with COVID.
+It’s been a long season of transition, sacrifice, and commitment and I applaud each and everyone one of them.

 Flowers bring smiles to faces whether it’s a handpicked stem to a simple bouquet at Trader Joe’s.
 You can’t go wrong with flowers.
 Don’t limit yourself to the traditional flower either.
 Teachers love succulents, air plants, potted plants, etc.